 This may not look like bear country but it is so go prepared with bear spray.
 (There were bear warnings when I visited.)
 I also saw a huge moose in a farmer’s field about 10 km before the entrance to the campground.

 There’s a nice campground in the park for RV’s and tents as well as some walk-in tent sites in the forest.
 It’s first come – first served from mid-June until early September.
 The nearest town of any size with hotels is Stettler, a 40-minute drive away.

-Head to Dry Island Buffalo Jump Provincial Park, about an hour’s drive from either Red Deer or Drumheller.
-The main road down to the Red Deer River is currently closed because of heavy rains – and hence sink holes.
-But you can still walk down the road and forge your own trail.
+The main road down to the Red Deer River can sometimes be closed because of heavy rains – and hence sink holes.
+But if that’s the case, you can still walk down the road and forge your own trail through some spectacular Canadian Badlands scenery.
 Take your sense of adventure with you and perhaps a GPS.

 The park is particularly stunning in the fall.
 And birders will love it, as more than 150 species of birds have been sighted.

 This is a day-use only park so if you’re not from the area plan to overnight in either Red Deer or Drumheller.

 Take a hike in Dinosaur Provincial Park – home to incredible Canadian badlands scenery

 One of the top places to see in the Canadian Badlands is Dinosaur Provincial Park– a UNESCO World Heritage site owing to the fact it is home to more complete dinosaur skeletons than any other place on the planet.
 Take a walk back in time on one of the five named hiking trails.

 They are all short, easy and family-friendly with the longest one being the 1.4 km Cottonwood Flats Trail.